Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 overall responsiveness testing spreadsheet.
 I also used http://ami.responsivedesign.is/# to take screenshots on the four most-common devices to view my webpages on one image.

-I created 2 spreadhsheets to maintain continuous testing throughout the course of creating this project.
-The first is a spreadsheet I created for logging small commit-level tests after each code or feature change which can be seen in the folder 'testing'.
+I created 2 spreadhsheet to maintain continuous testing throughout the course of creating this project but quickly found that the first sheet was both time-consuming and duplicating the information in the commits on the repository.
+Instead I chose to adopt a 'change-it, test-it, commmit-it' stance and put notes in the commit on the repository if there was anything that I either needed to make clearer than the commit message or if there were outstanding bugs to fix later.

 The second was a more detailed spreadsheet designed to test the validity of the code on each page and also the responsiveness on multiple different viewing platforms and web browsers.
 This was similar to a testing process created by former student of the Code Institute, Tim Nelson and I re-created and adapted it to work with the contents of my website and testing so as not to copy his work directly.

+Both sheets are in the directory labelled 'testing' in this repository for you to view.

 ## DEPLOYMENT